10 Moroccan Dishes to Try While Visiting the Country

 If prepared in a tagine, the cook will usually make small depressions in the sauce just before the dish is ready to serve and crack fresh eggs directly into them.
 The eggs quickly cook to a perfect, runny consistency, adding an extra, creamy element to the dish.

-Many streetside restaurants offer kefta tajines as they are so popular with Moroccans.
+Many street-side restaurants offer kefta tajines as they are so popular with Moroccans.
 So you don’t have to go far to find them.

 Couscous